Gerson Goldhaber

 Gerson Goldhaber (February 20, 1924 – July 19, 2010) was a German-born American particle physicist and astrophysicist.
-He was one of the discoverers of the J/ψ meson which confirmed the existence of the charm quark.
+He was one of the discoverers of the J/ψ meson, which is the bound state of a charm quark and a charm anti-quark.
+Together with François Pierre, he led the analysis that first revealed actual charmed mesons.
 He worked at Lawrence Berkeley National Laboratory with the Supernova Cosmology Project, and was a professor of physics at the University of California, Berkeley as well as a professor at Berkeley's graduate school in astrophysics.

 Biography

 Goldhaber was born on February 20, 1924, in Germany.
 His Jewish family fled Nazi Germany to Egypt and Goldhaber earned a master's degree in physics in 1947 from the Hebrew University of Jerusalem.
 Goldhaber was awarded his Ph.D. in 1950 from the University of Wisconsin and became a naturalized citizen of the United States in 1953 while he was on the faculty of Columbia University.

 Goldhaber became a professor at the University of California, Berkeley and did additional work at the Lawrence Berkeley National Laboratory.
 At Berkeley, Goldhaber was part of a particle physics research team that used photographic emulsion to track the movements of subatomic particles in proton-proton scattering experiments that led to the identification of the antiproton, a discovery that earned Owen Chamberlain and Emilio G. Segrè the Nobel Prize in Physics in 1959.

-From 1960-61 Goldhaber was a Ford Foundation fellow at CERN, Geneva.
+From 1960 to 1961 Goldhaber was a Ford Foundation fellow at CERN, Geneva.
 During this period he co-authored with his wife and B. Peters a CERN report.
 A particle he discovered in 1963 was given the name A meson, named after his son Amos.

 In 1974, Goldhaber was part of a team at the Stanford Linear Accelerator Center led by Burton Richter that co-discovered the J/ψ meson, a flavor-neutral meson consisting of a charm quark and a charm antiquark.
 Richter was awarded the Nobel Prize in Physics in 1976 for his research, together with Samuel C. C. Ting of the Massachusetts Institute of Technology who found the particle as part of his own research.
 For his work on the project, Goldhaber won the American Physical Society's Panofsky Prize and was named California Scientist of the Year.